danhof1/gSplat-Training-Pipeline/README.md

 # gSplat-Training-Pipeline

-# Gaussian Splatting Processing Pipeline
+## Gaussian Splatting Processing Pipeline

-## Overview
+### Overview

-This project provides an automated pipeline for processing 3D model data using Gaussian Splatting technology.
+This project provides an automated pipeline for processing 3D model data using Gaussian Splatting technology with SuGaR (Surface-Aligned Gaussian Splatting for Efficient 3D Mesh Reconstruction and High-Quality Mesh Extraction).
 The pipeline handles downloading data from Firebase, converting it to the appropriate format, processing it using a Docker container with the Gaussian Splatting algorithm, and uploading the results back to Firebase.

+The pipeline supports a mobile application built with Flutter that allows users to upload images, which are then processed through the pipeline to generate 3D models.

-## Pipeline Steps
+### Pipeline Steps

 The pipeline consists of the following sequential steps:

-1. **Download Data**: Fetches user data from Firebase Firestore
+1. **Download Data**: Fetches user data from Firebase Firestore and Storage
-2. **Convert Data**: Transforms the downloaded data into a format suitable for Gaussian Splatting
+2. **Convert Data**: Transforms the downloaded data into a format suitable for Gaussian Splatting using the `convert.py` script
 3. **Copy to Docker**: Transfers the converted data to a running Docker container
-4. **Run Training**: Executes the Gaussian Splatting algorithm on the data
+4. **Run Training**: Executes the SuGaR algorithm on the data
-5. **Upload Results**: Sends the generated 3D models back to Firebase for user access
+5. **Upload Results**: Sends the generated 3D models (.ply and .obj files) back to Firebase for user access

-## Requirements
+### Requirements

 - Python 3.x
 - Docker